artemsheludko/flexible-jekyll/_posts/2022-12-28-cyclystic-case-study.markdown

 My actionable recommendations based on this analysis:
 1. If annual memberships are the only offering, consider offering a 6 month membership, or even a summer membership, to encourage fair-weather riders to join as members.
 2. Determine the most popular locations for members to start their rides, especially in the afternoon, and find ways to get bikes there.
 Kingsbury St & Kinzie St station would be a good place to start.
-3. Put a cap on casual rides to limit the trip duration length and start tracking trip duration rather than just start and end time for trips to avoid issues around daylight savings times.
+3. Put a cap on casual rides to limit the trip duration length and consider premium pricing if a casual rider takes the bike for over a certain amount of time.
+With this, Cyclistic should start tracking trip duration rather than just start and end time for trips to avoid issues around daylight savings times.